ballerina-platform/ballerina-lang/stdlib/runtime-api/src/main/ballerina/src/runtime/Module.md

 #### Sleep the current strand

-Following is the code snippet for pausing the current strand for 1000 milliseconds.
+The following is the code snippet for pausing the current strand for 1000 milliseconds.

 ```ballerina
 runtime:sleep(1000);